igor-sb/bluprint-conf/docs/source/index.rst

 ------------

-Bluprint_conf is automatically added and installed by Bluprint, but if you wish to use it as a standalone package, it can be installed with ``pip``:
+Bluprint_conf is automatically added and installed by Bluprint, but if you wish to use it as a standalone package, it can be installed with:

 .. code-block:: bash